Workday/canvas-kit/modules/popup/css/README.md

 # Canvas Kit Popup

-Popups and tooltips with modifiers and containers implementing display on hover.
+Popups with modifiers and containers implementing display on hover.

 ## Installation